MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/uploadApplication.md

 ### Step 4.
 Test matrix

 1. In the Test matrix tab, select the **OS update type**.
-There’re 2 OS update types supported.
+There are two OS update types supported.

    - The **Security updates** enable your package to be tested against incremental churns of Windows pre-release monthly security updates.
    - The **Feature updates** enable your package to be tested against Windows pre-release bi-annual feature updates builds from the Windows Insider Program.